sachinsu/sachinsu.github.io/work_journal/software.md

     - Highly suitable for Microservices based architecture
     - Requires asynchronous communication and eventual consistency
     - It is more difficult in architectures where analytical and operational data must stay in sync at all times, which presents a daunting challenge in distributed architectures.

+- Observability - Higher the SLA/SLO requirements for Service, Higher the Need for Observability